 That’s about it!
 You can change in your car or duck behind a tree to get changed.

-*Note: we visited in the middle of October and found the weather to fare well.
+*Note: we visited in the middle of October and found the weather to be fairly nice.
 If you are visiting in the winter or springtime, you may need to bring coats or boots depending on the weather!
 These are the Sierra Nevada Mountains after all!

 WHAT NOT TO BRING